 Darwin & Litchfield National Park

-Darwin is the perfect base for a trip round the Top End (which consists of Darwin, Katherine, Kakadu & Arnhem Land).
-Darwin is relaxed, tropical and full of personality – a waterfront city where sunset markets, Indigenous art and WWII history sit alongside great food and a lively outdoor lifestyle.
+Darwin is the perfect base for a trip round the Top End (which consists of Darwin, Kakadu & Arnhem Land).
+Darwin is relaxed, tropical and full of personality; a waterfront city where sunset markets, Indigenous art and WWII history sit alongside great food and a lively outdoor lifestyle.
 Just over an hour away, Litchfield National Park delivers the wow-factor with easy-access waterfalls, crystal-clear swimming holes like Florence and Wangi Falls, and towering termite mounds that fascinate first-time visitors.

-Highlights of Darwin
+Highlights of Darwin & Litchfield National Park

 Perfect for